grafana/grafana/docs/sources/enterprise/reporting.md

 # Reporting

 Reporting allows you to automatically generate PDFs from any of your dashboards and have Grafana email them to interested parties on a schedule.

-> Only available in Grafana Enterprise v6.4+.
+This is available in Grafana Cloud and in Grafana Enterprise.

 > If you have [Fine-grained access Control]({{< relref "../enterprise/access-control/_index.md" >}}) enabled, for some actions you would need to have relevant permissions.
 Refer to specific guides to understand what permissions are required.